Richman Law Group (RLG) works with various non-profit groups to advocate on behalf of consumers regarding health and environmental issues.

 - In Washington, DC, under the Consumer Law Amendment, non-profit organizations can bring actions on behalf of its constituents for conduct that violates DC law.

 - The Lanham Act, a federal law, gives standing to trade associations to sue on behalf of their members against their competitors making deceptive or other false claims.

-Attorney for the non-profit could serve as co-counsel with the Richman Law Group.
+The attorney for a non-profit organization could serve as co-counsel with RLG.
 For example, we have worked as co-counsel with the Center for Science in the Public Interest on various cases regarding deceptive food marketing.

 We have also participated as local New York co-counsel, representing a broad coalition of non-profits and experts opposing the legal challenge to New York City’s portion cap on soft drinks.

 We have also worked with Public Justice on several cases involving arbitration.